 English Learners make up 57% of the SYSD's student population.
 English learners have integrated and designated ELD as part of the core instructional program.
 The San Ysidro School District has developed this goal after analyzing dashboard and internal data to ensure that we are focusing on the annual progress of all English Learners, due to the fact that our data indicates that our students who successfully reclassify demonstrate the highest rates of academic success in the district, as identified through California Dashboard and local assessment data.
 Based on the following data we have determined that we need to focus on English learners, including dually classified students(students who are eligible for both special education and English learner services) to ensure that the language acquisition supports are supporting annual progress goals and reclassification of all English learners in 5 years or less.
-This goal and the focus on the supporting students improve with English and academic language development was a direct result of stakeholder input that focused on the need for supporting students with English language development through intervention support strategies to be available to students to support their English skills.
+This goal and the focus on the need for supporting students with English language development through intervention support strategies to be available to students to support their English skills.

 To support English learners with academic achievement and annual progress towards reclassification, the San Ysidro School District, will revise the EL Master Plan to support an assets based approach based on the CA EL Roadmap to English learner services and supports (Goal 2; Action 1).
-The implementation of the plan will be supported through the continued monitoring of student Common Assessment Data to determine interventions for English learners with the help of Resource Teachers, Data Support Specialists, and Testing Assistants who will support administrators and teachers with student placement in designated ELD groups and progress monitoring (Goal 2; Action 6).
+The implementation of the plan will be supported through the continued monitoring of student Common Assessment Data to determine interventions for English learners with the help of Resource Teachers, Data Support Specialists, and Testing Assistants who will support administrators and teachers with student placement in designated ELD groups and progress monitoring (Goal 2; Action 2 & 6).
 Professional learning to support instruction in the area of language acquisition and English language development will be provided to instructional staff and administration (Goal 2; Action 7, 8 & 9) and supported by instructional coaching, including guided planning lesson modeling and data review to positively impact English learners and unduplicated students with academic language development (Goal 2; Actions 4 & 5).
+In order to further support the different typologies of language learners and positively impact all students including unduplicated students, the district will use supplemental academic and English language development curriculum to including Educational Technology products to provide supplemental direct instruction to all students including English learners.
+(Goal 2, Action 10).